saan800/saansoft-cqrs/src/SaanSoft.Cqrs.Decorator.EnsureCorrelationId/README.md

 If none of the `ICorrelationIdProvider` return a value, the `CorrelationId` will be defaulted to `Guid.NewGuid.ToString()`.

+TODO:
+* Add `SaanSoft.CorrelationIdProviders` repository
+  * Move interface over (and update these decorators to use new package)
+  * add generic Guid provider
+  * add other (eg http header) correlation id providers in there

 ## Recommended Order

 The CorrelationId decorators should be at the top (or very near to) of the `IMessageBus` decorator stack.

-If your also using the [LoggerScope decorators](../LoggerScope/README.md), add the CorrelationId decorators higher in the decorator stack.
+If your also using the [LoggerScope decorators](../SaanSoft.Cqrs.Decorator/LoggerScope/README.md), add the CorrelationId decorators higher in the decorator stack.